jordanmswilliams/Portfolio/New_To_Do.md

 Overall

 1. Keep working on layout responsiveness.
+  [RW] - Save this for after we've made specific changes requested by J.P.

 2. Style header buttons on hover and when on the current page.
     [RW] - Done and pushed to Master.
 Jordan needs to make final styling decisions, but mechanisms are in place.